Reviewing Patriot Transportation (NASDAQ:PATI) and TFI International (NYSE:TFII)

-Patriot Transportation (NASDAQ:PATI) and TFI International (NYSE:TFII) are both transportation companies, but which is the better business?
-We will compare the two companies based on the strength of their profitability, institutional ownership, valuation, risk, analyst recommendations, earnings and dividends.
+Patriot Transportation (NASDAQ:PATI) and TFI International (NYSE:TFII) are both transportation companies, but which is the superior stock?
+We will compare the two companies based on the strength of their valuation, earnings, risk, dividends, institutional ownership, analyst recommendations and profitability.

+40.7% of Patriot Transportation shares are owned by institutional investors.
+Comparatively, 50.7% of TFI International shares are owned by institutional investors.
+15.7% of Patriot Transportation shares are owned by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

+This table compares Patriot Transportation and TFI International’s revenue, earnings per share and valuation.

-This is a breakdown of recent recommendations for Patriot Transportation and TFI International, as reported by MarketBeat.
+This is a breakdown of current ratings and recommmendations for Patriot Transportation and TFI International, as provided by MarketBeat.com.

 |Sell Ratings